philippe75004/SIEM1/README.md

 Submit the answers to the questions about the brute force timing, baseline and threshold.
 Additionally, provide a screenshot as proof that the alert has been created.

-### Your Submission

-In a word document, provide the following:
-  - Answers to all questions where indicated.
-  - Screenshots where indicated.

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.